LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 Then, the application can remove TRTH V2 headers and optionally add its own HTTP headers in the request.
 Concurrent downloads mentioned in the previous section can also be used with AWS by specifying **Range** header in the request.

 ## Go Get and Run the Example
 **TickHistoryMarketDepthEx.go** is implemented to demonstrate methods mentioned in this article.
-It uses **ExtractRaw** endpoint to send **TickHistoryMarketDepthExtractionRequest** to extract normallized legacy level 2 data of IBM.N from 1 Jul 2017 to 23 Aug 2017.
+It uses **ExtractRaw** endpoint to send **TickHistoryMarketDepthExtractionRequest** to extract normalized legacy level 2 data of IBM.N from 1 Jul 2017 to 23 Aug 2017.
 All settings are hard-coded.
 This example supports the following features:
 * Concurrent Downloads
 * Download a file from AWS
 * Request and response tracing